malike/malike.github.io/_posts/2015-08-23-Lambda-Architecture-RT.md

 The serving layer combines the output from the batch and speed layer.
 This layer helps us get the data,combined, from both the batch and serving layer.

-Output from the batch and speed layers are stored in the serving layer, which responds to ad-hoc queries by returning precomputed views or building views from the processed data
+Output from the batch and speed layers are stored in the serving layer, which responds to ad-hoc queries by returning pre-computed views or building views from the processed data

 The serving layer provides and answers to getting historical(batch) data and real time data(speed).